DoctorWkt/CSCvon8/journal.md

 the AR value for one clock.
 The the counter goes back to it's old value and increments; it doesn't increment the loaded AR value.
 I'll have to go back to my blog and see if I can work out what's going on.

+I fiddled with RCKEN#, I think it can stay low.
+I can see RCK rise up.
+I also tried various CLOAD# values: hi, low, ARena#, PCload# and nothing I've tried works.
+Maybe it's a timing issue.
+The data sheet shows RCKEN# low before RCK.
+The RCK goes low before CLOAD# goes low.

+## Thu 25 Apr 21:52:40 AEST 2019

+I have a solution, which is to wire RCK to Clk_bar so that it rises after RCKEN# goes low.
+Here is what I have and learned.
+For PClo:

+ + CLOAD# wired up to PCload# from the Jump logic
+ + RCO# wired up to CCKEN# on PChi
+ + CCLR# wired up to CCLR# on PChi and Reset#
+ + CCK wired to Clk_bar
+ + CCKEN#: doesn't matter, either Gnd or Vcc
+ + CCKEN wired up to PCincr from the Decode ROM
+ + RCK wired up to Clk_bar
+ + RCKEN# wired up to Gnd
+ + G# wired up to Gnd
+ + G wired up to ARena# from the Decode ROM

+For PChi:

+ + CLOAD# wired up to PCload# from the Jump logic
+ + RCO# unused
+ + CCLR# wired up to CCLR# on PClo and Reset#
+ + CCK wired to Clk_bar
+ + CCKEN#: wired up to RCO# on PClo
+ + CCKEN wired up to Gnd
+ + RCK wired up to Clk_bar
+ + RCKEN# wired up to ARena#, check if it also can be Gnd.
+Yes it seems to be OK but I need to get the PC to go from 0xFF to 0x100 to be sure.
+ + G# wired up to Gnd
+ + G wired up to ARena# from the Decode ROM

+Wow, that was a few hours of struggle!